RiftValleySoftware/badger/README.md

 LONGITUDE AND LATITUDE
 ----------------------

-The one built-in specialization is the inclusion of "longitude" and "latitude" columns in the "data" database table.
+The one built-in specialization is the inclusion of "longitude" and "latitude" (in degrees) columns in the "data" database table.
 This is because it is possible to do highly efficient, fast [Haversine](https://en.wikipedia.org/wiki/Haversine_formula) lookups in SQL.
 We have built these into the system.
 Once a Haversine search has been made, the resulting data set is then subjected to the more accurate [Vincenty's Formula](https://en.wikipedia.org/wiki/Vincenty%27s_formulae) in order to "fine tune" the result.
 The result of this, is that Badger is an ideal vehicle to keep a database of locations for fast retrieval, based on longitude and latitude, and a radius.